 alternative risk premium diversification may include sensitivities to value,

-size, term premium, or credit to name some classics.
-Some of the have proved to
+size, term premium, or credit, among others.
+Some of them have proved to be moving and to fall out of favor.

 A